-A Modern Border Crossing Point in BagratashenOct 15, 2015
+A Modern Border Crossing Point in BagratashenNov 4, 2016

+The European Commission is the EU’s executive body.
 The European Union is made up of 28 Member States who have decided to gradually link together their know-how, resources and destinies.
 Together, during a period of enlargement of 50 years, they have built a zone of stability, democracy and sustainable development whilst maintaining cultural diversity, tolerance and individual freedoms.
-The European Union is committed to sharing its achievements and its values with countries and peoples beyond its borders”.Contact information
+The European Union is committed to sharing its achievements and its values with countries and peoples beyond its borders.